nikolailevshakov/scenario-examples-courses/Docker/networks/step2/text.md

-Create network `sample-network`.
+Create brdige network `bridge-network`.

-Detach app-1 and app-2 containers from default bridge network to the newly created `sample-network`.
+Detach app-1 and app-2 containers from default bridge network to the newly created `bridge-network`.

 Make a request to app-1 and to app-2 ip address from app-2.